tgnemecek/core-website/src/collections/pages/legal.md

   We may also, in the future, offer new services and/or features through the website (including, the release of new tools and resources).
 Such new features and/or services shall also be subject to these Terms of Service.

-  SECTION 8 - THIRD-PARTY LINKS – what is a 3rd party link – do we have any?
-YouTube?
-Thinkific?
+  SECTION 8 - THIRD-PARTY LINKS

   Certain content, products and services available via our Service may include materials from third parties.